 (Michael Chabon Introduction: Chaykin and Flagg! in Howard Chaykin’s American Flagg!
 2008)

 Sophie Wilson: ARM Instruction-Set 1983

 It is a reflection on the sad state of the discipline of art history and media history, and the negligible attention paid to this subject at all levels of education, that the wonderful contributions of the designers and engineers who built some of the fundamental devices that power our contemporary global media environment. are still hardly known, let alone celebrated.
-The fundamental contributors (for example: Paul Otlet, Vannevar Bush, Joseph Licklider, Jay Forrester, Ivan Sutherland, Douglas Engelbart, Ted Nelson, Alan Kay, Steve Jobs, Wendy Hall, Time Berners Lee (et cetera) are still hardly mentioned at school.
+The fundamental contributors (for example: Paul Otlet, Vannevar Bush, Joseph Licklider, Norbert Weiner, Jay Forrester, Gordon Pask, Ivan Sutherland, Douglas Engelbart, Ted Nelson, Alan Kay, Steve Jobs, Wendy Hall, Tim Berners Lee, Sophie Wilson, Jonathan Ives (et cetera) are still hardly mentioned at school.
 Yet these inventors, and the innovations they severally made, power every aspect of our education, our entertainment, our economy and our social intercourse.
-Teaching art history (as taught now) is no longer enough – someone once said that if Michelangelo lived now, he’d be designing microprocessors (was it Thierry Chaput in Thackera’s Design After Modernism?).
+Teaching art history (as taught now) is no longer enough – someone once said that if Michelangelo lived now, he’d be designing microprocessors (was it Thierry Chaput in Thackara’s Design After Modernism?).
 We need a real art history that covers these innovations in form and content – in the media arts as well as the ‘new media’ arts that characterise much of our current creative output.

 David Byrne + Talking Heads: And She Was (1983) + More Songs About Buildings and Food (1978)